prefix-dev/rattler-build/docs/tutorials/rust.md

   description: "A utility for managing cargo dependencies from the command line."
   summary: "A utility for managing cargo dependencies from the command line."
 ```

+1. The `cargo-bundle-licenses` utility is used to bundle all the licenses of the dependencies into a `THIRDPARTY.yml` file.
+   This file is then included in the package.
+You should always include this file in your package when you are redistributing it.
+2. Running scripts in `bash` or `cmd.exe` to test the package build well, expects an exit code of `0` to pass the test.

 To build this recipe, simply run: